2015/16 Share Buyback

 On 18 May 2015 we announced our intention to engage in an ongoing and sustainable programme of returns of capital to shareholders.
-This year the Company will spend up to £150m buying back its shares, using the authority given by shareholders at the AGM held in July 2014.
-The buy back programme will be financed in the short term using the surplus cash generated by the business in recent years.
+The buy back programme was financed using the surplus cash generated by the business in prior years.

 For more information regarding the 2015 share buy back programme please refer to our FAQ.